sudoarun/sudoarun/README.md

 - 🌱 I’m a CS Student
-- 🤔 I’m Currently Working on Web Applications on React Framework
+- 🤔 I’m Currently Working on Web Applications on ReactJS
 - 💬 Ask me about SPA and tech related stuff
 - 📫 How to reach me: [Twitter - @arunrajorya](https://twitter.com/arunrajorya)
 - 😄 Pronouns: He/His